-- 8. Adjust the size of hard disk 2 (metadata store) and hard disk 3 (site cache) as required: - a.
+- 8. Adjust the size of hard disk 2 as required: - a.
 In the vSphere client inventory, right-click the virtual machine. - b.
-Click Edit Settings. - c.
-On the Resources tab, type the sizes of hard disk 2 and 3 in the required fields - d.
+Click Edit Settings.

+c.
+On the Resources tab, type the size of hard disk 2 in the required field.

+d.
 Click OK.